Children's Readings

 Seeing what Jesus just did, the men in the crowd began to say, "This is the prophet God promised us!"
 But, Jesus knew they were about to take him and make him king.
 So, he escaped into the hill country to be alone.

 One day, the poor boy's parents received a letter from a lawyer.
 The letter informed his parents that they had just inherited two hundred million dollars from an aunt.
-The poor boy's family now was rich; the boy could now afford any toys he wanted.
+The poor boy's family was now rich; the boy could now afford any toys he wanted.
 It didn't take long before the boy wanted them all!

 One day, the boy's friend came over to see him.
 But instead of the wood train engine, the boy brought out video games, movies, computer games, skateboards, roller hockey, and so many other things that the boys lost count.
 The two went from activity to activity so fast they didn't have time to think.

 At the end of the day after the friend went home, the boy was putting his toys away.
 Suddenly, he found his old wood train engine and he stopped and thought: "I used to play with this toy for hours and I had so much fun with it.
-Today, I played with so much stuff I'm not such I enjoyed any of it."
+Today, I played with so much stuff I'm not sure I enjoyed any of it."
 So, the boy began to play with his wood toy engine and got lost in his imagination.

 In today's gospel, a boy brings Jesus a small basket of bread and fish.
 Jesus blessed it and gave it to the people.
 There was so much food left over that it filled twelve large baskets!